(800) 544-8436 (770) 592-4766 1135 JVL Ct Marietta, GA 30066

 9000 rpm 2.5-5.5 meters (100-220” min)

-The Chip load is a measurement that represents the chip size of material being removed by each flute or cutting edge of a tool during the cutting process.
-It is a calculation derived from the tool rotation speed (rpm), the feed speed and the number of flutes on the tool.
-Chip load = Feed Rate (inches per minute) / (RPM x number of flutes)
+“Chip load” measures the size of the chip removed by each flute or cutting edge during the cutting process.
+This calculation depends on the tool’s rotation speed (RPM), feed rate, and the number of flutes on the tool.
+The formula for chip load is:

 What are cutting tool safety standards?